MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ### Outside Corner

-Outside corner finds the X and Y co-ordinates of the corner of a rectangular work-piece by probing along the 2 edges that form the corner.
+Outside Corner finds the X and Y coordinates of the corner of a rectangular workpiece by probing along the 2 edges that form the corner.

-It has 2 modes - **Quick** or `Q1`, which takes a single probe point on each surface, or **Full** (`Q0` or unset) which takes 2 probe points along each surface forming the corner.
+It has 2 modes - **Quick** or `Q1`, which takes a single probe point on each surface, and **Full** (`Q0` or unset) which takes 2 probe points along each surface forming the corner.

-**Quick** mode is useful when you know the work-piece is square and properly aligned with the axes of the machine.
-The corner location is identified by the X co-ordinate when probing on the X surface, and the Y co-ordinate when probing on the Y surface.
+**Quick** mode is useful when you know the workpiece is square and properly aligned with the axes of the machine.
+The corner location is identified by the X coordinate when probing on the X surface, and the Y coordinate when probing on the Y surface.

-**Full** mode is useful when you are unsure that the work-piece is square or properly aligned with the axes of the machine.
-The corner location is identified by taking 2 measurements along each surface, drawing a line through the points on each axis and then calculating where those lines cross.
-This allows us to calculate the angle of the corner, and if it is square we can also calculate the rotation of the work-piece in relation to the machine axes.
+**Full** mode is useful when you are unsure that the workpiece is square or properly aligned with the axes of the machine.
+The corner location is identified by taking 2 measurements along each surface, drawing a line through the points on each axis, and then calculating where those lines cross.
+This allows us to calculate the angle of the corner, and if it is square we can also calculate the rotation of the workpiece about the machine axes.

-!!! tip
-    Calculating the rotation of the work-piece gives us the information required to compensate for this rotation using RRF's `G68` code.
-This is not currently implemented but is planned for a later release of MillenniumOS.

-    The rotation value will be printed to the console after running this probe cycle, and can be viewed using the `M7600` command before running another probe cycle.

 For **Full** mode, you will be asked to enter the following information:

-* **Length of X Corner Surface** - The approximate length of the surface, measured along the X axis.
-The surface along the X axis would be facing directly towards or away from you if you were standing at the front of the machine.
+* **Length of X Corner Surface** - The approximate length of the surface, measured along the X-axis.
+The surface along the X-axis would be facing directly towards or away from you if you were standing at the front of the machine.
-* **Length of Y Corner Surface** - The approximate length of the surface, measured along the Y axis.
-The surface along the Y axis would be to the left and right of you, if you were standing at the front of the machine.
+* **Length of Y Corner Surface** - The approximate length of the surface, measured along the Y-axis.
+The surface along the Y-axis would be to the left and right of you if you were standing at the front of the machine.

 For both modes, you will be asked to enter the following information:

 * **Clearance** - The distance inwards from the corner and outside of each surface that will be used to calculate our starting points to probe.
-For example, when probing near the front left corner on the X axis, our starting point would be the approximate location of the corner in X and Y (based on the operator-chosen approximate starting-point above the corner) plus the clearance distance in Y, and minus the clearance distance in X (i.e. outside the surface and inwards from the expected corner position).
+For example, when probing near the front left corner on the X-Axis, our starting point would be the approximate location of the corner in X and Y (based on the operator-chosen approximate starting point above the corner) plus the clearance distance in Y, and minus the clearance distance in X (i.e. outside the surface and inwards from the expected corner position).
-* **Overtravel** - The distance 'past' each expected surface to set the probe target location, which accounts for any inaccuracy in the operator-chosen centre-point of the block, or rotation of the block itself.
+* **Overtravel** - The distance 'past' each expected surface to set the probe-target location, which accounts for any inaccuracy in the operator-chosen centre-point of the block, or rotation of the block itself.
 * **Approximate Starting Point** - You will be prompted to jog the probe or datum tool over the corner.
 * **Corner to Probe** - The corner that the probe is currently over, allowing us to calculate the correct directions to move in.
 * **Probe Depth** - The depth from the operator-chosen starting point to descend to, before probing the surfaces that form the corner.

 After probing both surfaces, the probe will be moved back up to the starting Z height and then over the corner.

-Outside corner sets a WCS origin in X and Y axes to the corner of a rectangular work-piece.
-It is already used by the vise-corner probe cycle, so should only be used in isolation when you need to zero the Z axis somewhere other than the top surface of the work-piece.
+Outside Corner sets a WCS origin in X and Y axes to the corner of a rectangular workpiece.
+It is already used by the vise-corner probe cycle, so it should only be used in isolation when you need to zero the Z-Axis somewhere other than the top surface of the workpiece.

 <!-- This is essentially a copy-paste from Vise Corner with the Z probe removed -->
 ```mermaid